Zamiell/isaac-racing-client/mod/Speedrunning_FAQ.md

-Isaac Post
+# Common Complaints from Non-Speedrunners

-[originally posted on Reddit after AGDQ, with some edits]
+[This was originally posted on Reddit after AGDQ 2020.
+Some additional edits have been made.]

 Whenever an Isaac mod is shown to the general public, the same sort of complaints seem to surface over and over in the Twitch chat.
 "Using powerful builds takes no skill!"
 "Using a mod instead of the vanilla game is stupid."
 And so forth.
-I actually meant to talk about this at length during the AGDQ run, but there is really so much to explain and cover that I didn't get around to it.
+Since I was on the couch at the time, I actually meant to talk about this at length during the AGDQ 2020 run, but there is really so much to explain and cover that I didn't get around to it.
 (And even if I did, I probably would not have done a very good job because this is complicated material that is hard to condense.)
 However, I'll try to address some of these complaints more thoroughly now.
 So let's talk about The Binding of Isaac.

 Preface: In this post, I use the word "casual" to describe gameplay that is not speedrunning.
 This is generally how the word is used in the speedrunning world.
 Note that this is not intended to be pejorative in any way.
 "Casual player" is simply a shorter way to write the words "non-speedrunning player".

-# Complaint #1 - Speedrunning Isaac is not the real way to play the game.
+## Complaint #1 - Speedrunning Isaac is not the real way to play the game.

 While a lot of seeds in Isaac can be beaten easily, a good portion of seeds are really difficult.
 Thus, in order to consistently beat the game with a really high win rate, players typically need to "squeeze" the most that they can out of any particular seed from the get go, just in case the second half of the run is extremely difficult (e.g. you randomly get the hardest bosses and randomly get no useful items later on).